 We have several lovely villages around us including Sutton on the Forest, Stillington and Crayke which all have lovely eating pubs.
 Easingwold Market Town is a short drive away and has plenty of tea rooms, cafes and deli's to choose from.

-After harvest in 2016 we invested a huge amount of time and money in a new all weather gallop.
+A huge amount of time and money has been invested in an all weather gallop.
 It’s a great move forward - a consistent surface to exercise on - whatever the weather.
 We are the first in the North to use a new surface called Trojan Fibre which is made up of chopped carpet!
 Laid by R G Carr Planthire.

 We have two main lunge pits and generally lunge the horses loose rather than on a line.
 One is circular which often has water in the middle - some of our horses love to go for a splash after working.